Inheritance Tax Planning Advice

 The threshold is different if you give a property you have lived in and still own to your direct descendants.
 And a lower tax rate may be charged if you leave more than 10% to charity.
 IHT rules can be complicated and its worth seeking advice on this.

-Personal advice on planning your legacy from Skipton Building Society
+Personal advice on planning your legacy using our service

-We’ve chosen the trusted Skipton Building Society to provide a personal financial planning service for people just like you, who use the Fair Investment site.
-They’ve been around since 1853 and today help over 1 million customers save for the future and secure their own homes.
-They have have over 30 years’ experience in helping people plan for a stronger financial future.
+We work with selected advisers to provide a personal financial planning service for people just like you, who use the Fair Investment site.
+They have extensive experience in helping people plan for a stronger financial future.

 - There’s no pressure to act on their advice, and no upfront fees to pay.
 You’ll have the time you need to decide if you want to act on their recommendations, and will only pay a fee if you do.

-- You can speak to a Skipton adviser in a Skipton branch or without even leaving your home– they offer an award-winning video link service.
-You can also have an appointment over the phone or in a Skipton branch.
+- You can speak to an adviser without even leaving your home – via video link service.
+You can also have an appointment over the phone or face to face.

 - Free initial appointments and you’ll only be charged if you decide to proceed with the recommendations provided.